FullStory heatmap example

 • User testing: a standard part of the web design process with the goal to uncover any usability issues with the navigation and core features of the app.

-• Visual design: elements carefully placed to create interfaces that optimize user experience and drive conversion.
+• Visual design: elements carefully placed to create interfaces that optimize user experience, support mobile app optimization, and drive conversion.

 • Optimization: tested designs that enhance and engage better conversions.